AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/page02.md

 1. A list of available platforms will be shown. **You do not need to proceed with using these options**, we’re simply just exploring!

      ![](../images/n48c31.png)

+## Review

+In this lab, you have completed the following tasks:

+- Created a Custom Vision resource
+- Created a New Project in Custom Vision
+- Uploaded and Tag Images
+- Trained the Model
+- Tested the Model with New Images
+- Exporting Capabilities

+## You have successfully completed the lab